 - 2 small eggs

-- About 1 cup fresh small basil leaves, washed dried and coarsely chopped (optional)
+- Optional: 1 cup fresh small basil leaves, washed dried and coarsely chopped

 To prepare the eggplants: